-The precinct is capable of being water positive, with an on-site blackwater treatment plant capable of supplying one million litres of recycled water a day to the precinct and surrounding suburbs.
+The Barangaroo precinct is capable of being significantly sustainable with an on-site blackwater treatment plant capable of supplying one million litres of recycled water a day to the precinct and surrounding suburbs.

-But Barangaroo South is just one part of the huge Barangaroo development.
+But Barangaroo South is just one part of the huge green Barangaroo developments.

 Over the next twenty years, the 22 hectare former container port on the western edge of Sydney’s CBD will be transformed into a 21st century icon.